-Professor Ross Andrews is an epidemiologist at the Menzies School of Health Research and co-investigator of the APPRISE CRE where he co-leads the Public Health and Key Populations research areas (pillars).
+Professor Ross Andrews is an epidemiologist and is a co-investigator of the APPRISE CRE where he co-leads the Public Health and Key Populations research areas (pillars).

 He has major research interests in the health of Aboriginal and Torres Islander peoples.
 He has obtained $23.5 million in funding, including 16 NHMRC grants (six as CIA) totalling $20.1 million.
 He has 52 peer-reviewed publications in the past five years relative to opportunity and has supervised 11 higher degree by research graduands.